Iran's Revolutionary Guard says it launches 2nd satellite

 “There are no longer ‘expert level talks.’
 Nor ‘formal meetings,’” Enrique Mora wrote on Twitter, responding to comments by an Iranian analyst.
 “It is time, in the next few days, for political decisions to end the (hashtag)ViennaTalks.
 The rest is noise.”

-Mora’s comments mirror those of British and French negotiators at the Vienna talks, which has been working to find a way to get America back into the accord it unilaterally abandoned in 2018 under then-President Donald Trump.
-It also hopes to get Iran to again agree to measures that drastically scaled back its nuclear program in exchange for the lifting of economic sanctions.
+Mora’s comments mirror those of British and French negotiators at the Vienna talks, which have been seeking a way to get America back into the accord it unilaterally abandoned in 2018 under then-President Donald Trump.
+The talks also hope to get Iran to again agree to measures that drastically scaled back its nuclear program in exchange for the lifting of economic sanctions.

 The latest wrinkle, however, is a demand Saturday from Russian Foreign Minister Sergey Lavrov that Blinken offer written guarantees over Moscow’s ability to continue trade with Iran as it faces sanctions over its war on Ukraine.